NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 You want: nagasaki
         63 PJ = 684.42552 nagasaki
 ```
- An hour is 670 thousand miles.
+ An hour is 670 million miles.
 ```
 You have: 1 hour
 You want: